Asia stocks firm as Fed props up rate cut expectations

 New York Fed President John Williams said on Thursday that policymakers could not wait for economic disaster to hit before adding stimulus, in a speech read as a strong argument in favour of quick monetary action.

-The comments by Williams made it a virtual certainty the Fed would cut interest rates by 25 basis points at its July 30-31 policy meeting and also fuelled expectations of an even deeper 50 basis point reduction.
+The comments by Williams made it a virtual certainty the Fed would cut interest rates by 25 basis points (bps) at its July 30-31 policy meeting and also revived expectations of an even deeper 50 bps reduction.

 Financial markets quickly reacted, with Fed fund rate futures <0#FF:> at one point pricing in almost 70 percent chance of a 50 bp cut at the month-end meeting.
 The odds eased to around 40 percent after the New York Fed clarified that Williams' speech was not about immediate policy direction.